 Preliminary Breath Testing

-Preliminary breath testing is used for screening purposes and allows police officers to make a decision based on the result of the breath test as to whether or not a driver suspected of drink driving is arrested.
-The screening test is not intended to give a precise measure of a suspects alcohol levels, it is used to indicate whether the level is likely to exceed the prescribed drink drive limit.
-Preliminary breath test readings are not used as admissible evidence for the basis of a prosecution in a court of law.
+Preliminary breath testing is used for screening purposes and allows police officers to make a decision based on the result of the preliminary breath test as to whether or not a driver suspected of drink driving is arrested.
+The preliminary screening test is not intended to give a precise measure of a suspects alcohol levels, it is used to indicate whether their alcohol level is likely to exceed the maximum prescribed legal drink drive limit.
+Preliminary breath test readings are not used as admissible evidence to form the basis of any subsequent prosecutions in a court of law.

 In the UK a police officer can insist on a driver providing a roadside breath test if he has reasonable cause to believe the driver has committed a traffic offence, has been involved in an accident or has consumed alcohol.

 Preliminary breath testing machines are approximately the size (slightly bigger) of old fashioned mobile telephones.
 The mouthpieces are disposable and the whole process takes about a minute before the breathalyser produces a result.